-2. Proposal to ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Brands Holdings, Inc. for the fiscal year ending March 31, 2011.
+2. To ratify the appointment of PricewaterhouseCoopers LLP For Against Abstain 3.
+Say on Pay - An advisory vote on the resolution For Against Abstai as the independent registered public accounting firm of 0 o Ō to approve the compensation of Prestige Brands 0 0 0 Prestige Brands Holdings, Inc. for the fiscal year ending Holdings, Inc.'s named executive officers.
+March 31, 2012.

-To transact such other business as may properly come before the Annual Meeting and postponement or adjournment thereof.
+4. Say When on Pay - An advisory vote on the frequency of 1yr 2yr 3yr s Abstain 5.
+To transact such other business as may properly come before the Annual stockholder votes on executive compensation. o Ö o 0 Meeting and any postponement or adjournment thereof.

-Non-Voting Items

-onungo o , , u rint new address below.

-C Authorized S Signatures - Th is section must be completed for you r vote to be counted.- Date and Sign

-Ple atto cor aut Please sign as your name appears hereon.
+B Non-Voting Items Change of Address -Please print new address below.
+C Authorized Signatures - This section must be completed for your vote to be counted - Date and Sign Below Please sign as your names appears hereon.
 If shares are held jointly, all holders should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title.
-If a corporation, please sign full corporate name by the president or other authorized officer.
-If a partnership, please sign in partnership name by an authorized person, indicating official position or capacity.
-Date (mm/dd/yyyy) - Please print date Signature 1 - Please keep signature within below.
-Signature 2 - Please keep signature within the box.
+If a corporation, please sing full corporate name but the president or other authorized officer.
+If a partnership, please sing in partnership name by an authorized person, indicating official position or capacity.
+Date (mm/dd/yyyy) - Please print date below Signature1- Please keep signature within the box Signature 2- Please keep signature within the box

-/ /

--

-$\acute{

-m U}$ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. $\acute{
+IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE

-m U}$

-Proxy -- Prestige Brands Holdings, Inc.
+Proxy - Prestige Brands Holdings, Inc.